How Much Time Does It Take To Fill A Cavity

 Single surface cavity

 A single surface cavity will most likely take about 20 minutes to fill back in.
 Your dentist just needs to remove the tooth decay and then fill it back in.
 There is no additional equipment required because your dentist can sculpt the filling back in by hand.
-Here is a picture of a single surface cavity on the side of the tooth.

 Multiple surface cavity

 However, a multiple surface cavity will require more time because it requires additional equipment to restore the tooth.
 A multi surface cavity will take at least 30-40 minutes to complete the procedure because of the additional tools that are required.
-Here is a picture of a two surface cavity.

 This two surface cavity requires an additional piece of equipment because if your dentist simply fills the cavity back in, you would not be able to floss in between.
 Instead, your dentist will need to put a matrix band in between the teeth so that the bonding doesn't get stuck to the adjacent tooth.
 This will let you floss the teeth in between afterwards.
 Here is a video showing the extra equipment used for a multi surface cavity filling.